vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-cyberduck.md

 Windows users can download and install Cyberduck from the [website](https://cyberduck.io/download/).
 Mac users can install CyberDuck from the VU Software Center.

-## Using WinSCP
+## Using Cyberduck

 Start Cyberduck from the Desktop icon or the Start menu.

+![alt text](screenshots/screenshot-cyberduck-start.png "Screenshot Cyberduck: start")

 In the initial Windows click on the bookmarks icon and then click on the + at the bottom of the window.

-![alt text](screenshots/screenshot-cyberduck-start.png "Screenshot Cyberduck: start")

 ![alt text](screenshots/screenshot-cyberduck-connectfolder.png "Screenshot Cyberduck: settings")